Pre-K and Kindergarten: mrs. tessa ellworth

 Our math units include the following: identifying positions; pair/set and more/fewer; creating patterns; classifying objects by color, shape, & size; counting to 100 by 1s, 5s, and 10s; knowing formation of numerals to 30; knowing symbol and value of numerals to 30; and understanding measurement.

-We use the Go Math!
-Practice Curriculum Book.
-Our math units include the following: representing, counting, comparing and writing numbers 0 to 100; addition and subtraction; identifying and describing 2-dimensional and 3-dimensional shapes; measuring; and classifying and sorting data.
+We use the BJU Press Math Curriculum.
+Our math units include the following: representing, counting, comparing and writing numbers 0 to 100; addition and subtraction; identifying and describing 2-dimensional and 3-dimensional shapes; measuring; classifying and sorting data; time and calendar.

 The curriculum consists of teacher-developed units.
 Our science units include the following: Five Senses, Pushes and Pulls, Plants are Living Things, Animals are Living Things, and God Created Earth with Nonliving Materials.
 Special projects and field trips are used to enhance the units.